 Phil and Laura will be happy to tell you some local birding hotspots, though just sitting outside the Bothy will give you a good list!

-Our friend Bob runs the excellent Skye Birds website, which is useful as a first port of call when arriving on Skye to see if any unusual migrants are around.
-He will gratefully receive all relevant bird sightings from Skye and the surrounding area.
+Have a look st the Skye Birds website, which is useful as a first port of call when arriving on Skye to see if any unusual migrants are around.
+Bob who runs the site will gratefully receive all relevant bird sightings from Skye and the surrounding area.

 Wildlife Croft list